High Powered Representation & Personalized Service

 - What Should I Do When Pulled Over by the Police?

-Each crime has specific defenses related to it, but some general defenses that our Georgia Attorneys could apply to your case include but are not limited to:
+Each crime has specific defenses related to it, but some general defenses that our Criminal Attorneys in Georgia could apply to your case include but are not limited to:

 - Illegal Stop: The officer did not have a sufficient reason to pull you over.